asman72/asman/notes/system-design.md

 Consider adding an option for "asman-cli" to enable command-line interaction with the asman service.
 Explore potential integrations with other popular CI/CD tools for seamless deployment workflows.

+Consider adding a README with installation and usage instructions.
+Explore using CI/CD pipelines for automated testing and deployment.